HeikoBecker/HeikoBecker.github.io/_posts/2019-09-04-Extending-CakeML-floating-points.md

 This is where it became interesting: To make CakeML floating-points more interesting for other tools (blatant self promotion: *Icing*[^4]) I added support for the fused-multiply-add (FMA) instruction.
-In general, FMA's are (locally) more accurate than computing a plain multiplicaiton and addition.
+In general, FMA's are (locally) more accurate then computing a plain multiplicaiton and addition.

 For CakeML AST's, FMA instructions were not supported before I started my work,